 Mr Dashwood’s glib suggestion that marriage and death are interchangeably suitable destinations in a woman’s life is a pointed departure from the “make it short and spicy, and never mind the moral” in Louisa May Alcott’s original text.
 Greta Gerwig’s screenplay gets straight to a recurrent concern in her adaptation of Little Women, where the tensions between creative, emotional and financial independence are explored overtly, especially as they unfold in the first-hand experience, and observations, of the female artist and inform, by choice as well as expediency, her professional output.

-Alcott shared with Jo a familiarity with the need for ruthless editorial interventions: on 4th February 1864, she had left the manuscript ofher first novel, Moods, with her publisher, who had promised “to have it out by May”.
-Her journal note continues: “The next day recieved [sic] a telegram to come down at once & see the printers.
-Went & was told the story was too long for a single volume & a two volume novel was bad enough to begin with.”
+Alcott shared with Jo a familiarity with the need for ruthless editorial interventions: on 4th February 1864, she had left the manuscript of her first novel, Moods, with her publisher, who had promised: “to have it out by May”.
+Her journal note continues: “The next day received [sic] a telegram to come down at once & see the printers.
+Went & was told the story was too long for a single volume & a two-volume novel was bad enough, to begin with.”
 Alcott refused to shorten the text, feeling that she had made enough cuts to it already.
 She would revisit her decision, at the request of a different editor, before the year was out.

-The jumbled up chronology of her film is the most immediately distinctive element of this version of Little Women, which begins on the eve of the publication of the novel in 1868, backtracks to the Gardiners’ New Year’s party, and to the famous “Christmas won’t be Christmas without any presents”, in 1861 and afterwards interweaves the two unfolding storylines throughout, until they meet and (possibly?) merge at the end.
+The jumbled-up chronology of her film is the most immediately distinctive element of this version of Little Women, which begins on the eve of the publication of the novel in 1868, backtracks to the Gardiners’ New Year’s party, and to the famous “Christmas won’t be Christmas without any presents”, in 1861 and afterwards interweaves the two unfolding storylines throughout, until they meet and (possibly?) merge at the end.
 This narrative structure has not found universal approval.
-Some people have complained that it is confusing, hard to keep track of; that instead of adding anything of value, it distracts us from following the development of the characters.
+Some people have complained that it is confusing and hard to keep track of; instead of adding anything of value, it distracts us from following the development of the characters.

 Much has been said of how Gerwig’s script, and Florence Pugh’s scintillating interpretation, have finally given Amy her due, rescuing her from Jo’s long shadow and getting us to see her less as a book-burning brat and more as a confident young woman with a clear-eyed sense of self and of her own worth.
 Amy’s rehabilitation is a triumph, not least for the part it plays in Gerwig’s reframing of the novel’s romantic plots.
 The film, however, also shines a light on Meg, arguably the most neglected sister in film adaptations where she tends to slip into oblivion more quietly than Beth, whose death marks the climax of solemnity and sentimentality in the story.